chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 pulls](https://openpath.chadwhitacre.com/2024/relicensing-and-rug-pulls/) today
 as 16 years ago.
-Perhaps we'll learn to [celebrate relicensing](https://dirkriehle.com/2023/10/12/lets-celebrate-relicensing-from-an-open-source-to-a-proprietary-license/), but a possible outcome with Fair Source is that we would see less relicensing as more companies start out Fair Source to begin with.
-Developers would clearly know up front [what kind of community](https://dirkriehle.com/2021/01/23/two-types-of-open-source-communities/) they're getting into.
+Perhaps we'll learn to [celebrate relicensing](https://dirkriehle.com/2023/10/12/lets-celebrate-relicensing-from-an-open-source-to-a-proprietary-license/), but avoiding the need seems preferable.
+If companies start out Fair Source to begin with, developers will know clearly up front [what kind of community](https://dirkriehle.com/2021/01/23/two-types-of-open-source-communities/) they're getting into.

 ### The Gradual Rejection of COSS

-The "single-vendor" article maintains a tone of academic neutrality.
-The "perils" post leaks a little more negative sentiment: "community open source is a temptation for startups to make a buck[.]"
+Dirk's "single-vendor" article maintains a tone of academic neutrality.
+His "perils" post leaks a little more negative sentiment ("community open source is a temptation for startups to make a buck").
 Dirk in that era seems guardedly suspicious of commercial Open Source (COSS) but he does not outright reject the concept.
 By his account, [SugarCRM coined the term in 2004](https://dirkriehle.com/2009/06/19/commercial-open-source-the-naming-confusion-remains/).